NeddX/Kontrol-2/README.md

-# Kontrol 2 by Nedd
-Why Kontrol 2?
-Cause Kontrol 1 sucked.
+# Kontrol 2 by Nedd.
+But why Kontrol 2?
+Cause Kontrol 1 sucked
 Remote Administration Tool written fully in C# and powered by Net 6 with it's awesomeness.

 # Features